rschoening/mvrs-dspa/README.md

 * in IDEA, execute the run configuration `Task 1.1: active post statistics (Kafka -> Kafka, post info: Kafka -> ElasticSearch)`
    * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
 This can be removed if multiple jobs should be run simultaneously.
 * Checking results:
-  * View the incoming documents in `mvrs-active-post-statistics-postinfos` using the `Discover` page in Kibana (setting the time period to the start event time of the stream, i.e. February 2012 for the low-volume stream).
+  * View the incoming documents in `mvrs-active-post-statistics-postinfos` using the `Discover` page in Kibana (setting the time range to the start event time of the stream, i.e. February 2012 for the low-volume stream).
   * run the following job to write the statistics to ElasticSearch ()
 #### Notes
 * Job-specific configuration parameters are defined in `jobs.active-post-statistics` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))